yubofredwang/yubofredwang.github.io/_posts/2025-11-01-Dynamic-Spec-Decode.md

 Now let's calculate the speed up effect for small batch size scenario.
 Let's assume our average accept length for each step is 3 tokens with 16 tokens proposed for each step.
 Now our theoretical speed up for decoding is:

 > T(reg) = regular decode time per step

-> T(ver) = target verify time per step
+> T(verify) = target verify time per step

 > T(draft) = draft time per step

-> Speed up = T(reg) / (T(ver) + T(draft) / 3)
+> Speed up = 3 * T(reg) / (T(verify) + T(draft))

 Again, quoting from the paper [Mind the Memory Gap: Unveiling GPU Bottlenecks in Large-Batch LLM Inference](https://arxiv.org/pdf/2503.08311):

 <img src="assets/decode_slowdown_batch_size.png" alt="Decode Slowdown Batch Size" width="80%"/>

 We can see that the slowdown is almost linear with the batch size at small batch size.
+This is because at memory-bandwidth bound, small batches are far from saturating the 3.35TB/s memory bandwidth.
+Thus, the increase in batch size do not increase the latency by much.
+It would take ~400 batch size to saturate the memory bandwidth completely.

 > T(ver) = 1.5 x T(reg), and T(draft) ~= 1/20 x T(reg)

 > Speed up ~= 3 / 1.5 = 2

 We roughly get a 2x speed up for speculative decoding at batch size = 1, number of proposed tokens = 16.
-In practice, we don't have less improvement due to factors like CPU overheads, synchronization overheads, etc. Also, tree mask attention is not very easy to optimize compared to causal attention.
+In practice, we don't have as much improvement due to factors like CPU overheads, synchronization overheads, etc. Also, tree mask attention is not very easy to optimize compared to causal attention.

 ### When does speculative decoding loose its magic?

 <img src="assets/decode_time_spent_on_parts.png" alt="Time Spent on Parts" width="80%"/>

 Now let's change the scenario to a larger batch size.
-According to a research done by augment code, at larger batch size like 2048 with context length 8192.
+According to a research done by [augment code](https://www.augmentcode.com/blog/rethinking-llm-inference-why-developer-ai-needs-a-different-approach), at larger batch size like 2048 with context length 8192.
 Now the model latency almost evenly split between attention and matrix multiplication.
 In our case, we have 8x less context length but also 8x smaller batch size.
 However, this batch size still enough to shift our matrix multiplications into computation bound.
 Under this scenario, more batch size introduced by speculative decoding will result in longer latency for the matrix multiplication part.
 And for the attention opeartion, because the runtime complexity is O(n^2), the latency will scale quadratically with the input sequence length.
 As a result, the speculative decoding will not be beneficial for larger batch size.

 At this stage, our total runtime will increase linearly with the batch size.
 Given the same acceptance length, the speed up will be:

 > T(ver) = 16 x T(reg), and T(draft) ~= 1/20 x T(reg)

 > Speed up ~= 3 / 16 ~= 0.1875

 We are not getting worse inference speed without getting higher throughput.

 Here is the benchmark result for speculative decoding with 32 proposed tokensat different concurrency levels for a Qwen3-4B model.
 We lost speed up at batch size = 16.
 This is because we are at equivalently 32 * 16 = 512 batch size.
 This is already at computation bound and the latency increase per step cancels out the multiple tokens accepted.
 We compare between vLLM baseline, SGLang baseline, vLLM ngram and SGLang EAGLE3.